Merci-chao/userChrome.js/README.md

 # [lockBookmarksDefaultLocation.uc.js](https://github.com/Merci-chao/userChrome.js/blob/main/lockBookmarksDefaultLocation.uc.js)
 Lock the location of newly added bookmarks, preventing it from being changed by Firefox.

-Before applying this script, click the Star button in the URL bar to create a new bookmark, and set the folder as the default location.
+Before applying this script, click the Star button in the address bar to create a new bookmark, and set the folder as the default location.

 ---